 The financial return expected to be provided by Australian Unity to investors in Australian Unity MCIs is in the form of semi-annual discretionary and non-cumulative Dividends.
-The annual Dividend Rate will be determined through the Bookbuild and is expected to be in the range of 5.00 per cent to 5.25 per cent per annum on the Face Value of the Australian Unity MCIs.
+The annual Dividend Rate is 5.00 per cent per annum on the Face Value of the Australian Unity MCIs.
 Further information about how and when Dividends will be paid is set out in the Terms in Appendix A.